juicedata/juicefs/docs/en/juicefs_on_windows.md

 ## 4. Automatically mount JuiceFS on boot

+> **Tip**: The method provided here is only verified on Windows 10.
+Welcome to verify other Windows versions and provide feedback.

 ### 1. Create a VBS Script

 Create a VBS script, for example: `juicefs-music.vbs`.
 Modify the following content according to the actual situation: